 The free bikes are distributed on a first-come, first-served basis, so try to arrive early.
-You will have to leave your passport or ID with them (don’t worry, this is safe, and everyone does it), and you can take the bike up to two hours.
+You will have to leave your passport or ID with them (don’t worry, this is safe, and everyone does it), and you can take the bike for up to two hours.

 Enjoy a Stroll on Reforma Avenue

 If you won’t be in town on a Sunday, you can stroll Reforma Avenue any day of the week.
 There’s a lot to see on this street, including the Angel of Independence statue, one of the city’s most famous public art pieces.